NBA rumors: Latest news, buzz about free agency

 News and Rumors

-• The Pistons are pursuing Wizards assistant Sidney Lowe, after agreeing to a deal with Bucks assistant Sean Sweeney on Saturday.
-(Marc Stein, The New York Times)

-• Former five-star recruit Billy Preston from Kansas has agreed to join the Cavaliers after going undrafted.
-(Shams, Charania, Yahoo Sports)
+• Clippers center DeAndre Jordan hasn’t made decision yet on whether to opt in or opt out of his contract.
+Jordan is due $24.1 million if he stays with Los Angeles.
+(Los Angeles Times)

+• Knicks center Enes Kanter said he has made no decisions yet on whether to opt out of his contract.
+(SNY)

-• The Suns are expected to renounce their rights to center Alex Len and point guard Elfrid Payton, making them free agents.
-This will put the Suns $10 million under the salary cap.
-(Scott Bordow, The Arizona Republic)
+• The Suns are expected renounce rights to Alex Len and Elfrid Payton.
+(Arizona Republic)

-• With all the Kawhi Leonard back-and-forth, former Spurs star Bruce Bowen said "there's nothing but excuses going on."
-It came a day after general manager R.C.
-Buford said the Spurs desire is to keep Kawhi Leonard, but the team "will explore all of our options."
-(ESPN)

-• There is no tension between Chris Paul and the Rockets.
-There's a "strong sense" that Paul will stay in Houston, but it's looking "highly unlikely" that LeBron James will come to the Rockets.
-(Sam Amick, USA Today)